 — Twin Peaks ???? (@ThatsOurWaldo) October 29, 2019

-In the video you can also spot David Lynch’s wife Emily, his daughters Lula (with Air-Pillow silicone earplugs, I bet) and Jennifer, among Hollywood icons Leonardo DiCaprio and Quentin Tarantino (who notoriously hated Twin Peaks: Fire Walk with Me back when it came out but went on to mimic one of its scenes for his Pulp Fiction poster).
+In the video you can also spot David Lynch’s wife Emily, his daughters Lula (with Air-Pillow silicone earplugs, I bet) and Jennifer, his son Riley, and Hollywood icons Leonardo DiCaprio and Quentin Tarantino (who notoriously hated Twin Peaks: Fire Walk with Me back when it came out but went on to mimic one of its scenes for his Pulp Fiction poster).

 Watch Isabella Rossellini Honoring David Lynch (10/27/19)

 Watch Laura Dern and Kyle MacLachlan honoring David Lynch (10/27/19)